abhishekkrthakur/diffuzers/README.md

 If you have `OUTPUT_PATH` in environment variables, all generations will be saved in `OUTPUT_PATH`.
 You can also use other (or private) huggingface models.
 To use private models, you must login using `huggingface-cli login`.

+API docs are available at `host:port/docs`.
+For example, with default settings, you can access docs at: `127.0.0.1:10000/docs`.

 ## All CLI Options for running the app: